cryptocopycats/programming-cryptokitties/README.md

 Encoding / decoding numbers in 5-bit chunks is called base 32 because 2^5 (=2 * 2 * 2 * 2 * 2) results in 32 values.
-Using the Electrologica notation / alphabets
+Using the Electrologica notation / alphabet
 (`00 01 02 03 04 05 06 07`
 `08 09 10 11 12 13 14 15`
 `16 17 18 19 20 21 22 23`